The Serpent's Fall

 He pulled out a chair from under the table for Amanda to sit on.

 She closed her eyes and inhaled through her nose.
-Amanda opened her eyes and smiled.
+She opened her eyes and smiled.
 “Hmm, it looks nice.
 Thanks.”

 The table had two plates, each with a grilled cheese sandwich and fluffy scrambled eggs on the side.
 Beside each plate stood an open bottle of beer.
 On either side of each plate, a plastic knife and fork.